Nepalitelecom is a website that provides the latest telecom news, information, and offers in Nepal.

 Do follow us on our FB, Twitter to get the latest posts.

 If you are aware of the telecom business here in Nepal, then you probably know how many telecom operators/companies/service providers are there in Nepal.
 Except for one, all other telecom operators are mobile service providers that operate a cellular mobile network in different parts of Nepal.
 There is only one landline service provider, NTC (Nepal Telecom) aka Nepal Doorsanchar which has got all the telecom services available in Nepal, including Mobile.

 NTA, Nepal Telecommunication Authority provides the license and the frequency for the operation of Mobile Networks.
 As of 2014, the basic telephony license to operate service in the whole of Nepal is a Unified license.
 Here we have also included the information if the operators have got a unified license below.

 There are altogether six Telecom companies/operators here in Nepal.
 Among which 5 are mobile/cellular service providers.
-The following table shows the telecom operators, their services and subscribers (as of Kartik 2076).
+The following table shows the list of telecom operators along with their services and subscribers (as of Magh 2076).